OmarShafie/hadith/README.md

 Data Challenges:
 - It misses the narration term between the links (صيغ الأداء)
-- student-teacher relation is not complete list
+- student-teacher relation is not complete list [Needed for the Isnad]
 - some narrators are missing from the data
 - chain does not show if this is a Prophet Hadith or a Companion (منتهى الإسناد)
-- Grades are missing (درجة الراوي)
+- Some grades are missing (درجة الراوي)
 - Grade are inconsistant
 - chain data is incorrect (Test ran found 19348 mistaken chain out of 34409!) - Bukhari had 2475 faulty chains.

 Out of scope:
 - Get more resource data/books.
+Scale to all avaible Sunnah Books.
 - Classification of Hadith (Saheeh/ hasan/ Dha'eef)
   - Possible crowd sourced
-  - Percentage of score for each rawi of accuracy -filter by classification
+  - Percentage of score for each rawi of accuracy
+  - filter by classification
-- Hover + color code link based on the connection level?
+- Color code links based on the connection level?
-  - add rawi notes and comments: weak in arabic - israeliyat - marfoo3 7ukmn -
+  - add rawi notes and tags: weak in arabic - israeliyat - marfoo3 7ukmn -
   - Tadlees
   - No connection
     -who could be missing?